 However, as a young person, you have a lot of time to stay in the market, enabling you to make up for any losses you might face early on in your investing journey.
 This allows you to take much more risk, and invest a higher proportion of your money in equity shares, than you would, when you’re say 40 or 50 years old.

 There’s a commonly used rule in the world of investing.
 Subtract your age by 100, and that’s the percentage of your investments that should go into equity shares.
-If you’re 22, then 78% of your holdings should be in equity shares, and if you’re 44, only 56% of your holdings should be in equity shares.
+If you’re 22, then 78% of your holdings should be in equity shares.
+If you’re 44, only 56% of your holdings should be in equity shares.

 Conclusion

-The key point to remember when deciding whether or not to invest in equity shares is that they are a great way to get started on your path towards building wealth.
+Equity shares are an excellent way to start building wealth.
+This is an important point to remember when deciding whether or not to invest in them.
 But don’t forget, these aren’t the only options available!
 In future editions of ABCs of finance, we will be taking you through all the other available options that will help you grow your money on a regular basis.
 Want to see more like this?
 Sign up for the newsletter, and get more blogs like this delivered to you in your mailbox!

 Don’t forget that StuCred has your back!
 Be sure to always refer to our blog for further tips on financing your future.